Dash-Industry-Forum/dash.js/src/streaming/c2pa/README.md

   Payload: `{ trackKey, method, manifestId, issuer, sessionKeyCount, isValid, errorCodes }`.
 - **`C2PA_SEGMENT_VALIDATED`** — once per media segment (plus synthetic records for any gap detected in the signed sequence).
-Payload: `{ segmentNumber, mediaType, method, status, keyId, hash, manifestId, issuer, previousManifestId, errorCodes, timestamp }`.
+Payload: `{ segmentNumber, mediaType, method, status, keyId, hash, manifestId, issuer, previousManifestId, errorCodes, missingCount, timestamp }`.
+The sequence number only drives the gap check on a `valid` record, so a segment that failed validation can never claim a forged number and trigger it.
+A gap larger than 100 is not enumerated segment by segment; instead a single `missing` record is emitted with `missingCount` set to the gap size and `segmentNumber: NaN`.
   `status` is one of `valid`, `invalid`, `replayed`, `reordered`, `missing`, `continuityInvalid`, `continuityUnsupported`, `unverified`.
 Both are ManifestBox-only (§19.3): in each case the segment's own content hash matched (it's authentic, not